firesim/firesim/README.md

 ## Advanced Usage

-### Endpoints
+### Bridges

 The easiest way to write a testbench for the software driver is use `poke`, `peek`, `expect` for each I/O port along with `step`.
 However, this may not be proper in many situations as it increases communication overhead between the FPGA and the software driver.
-Thus, we introduce [`Endpoint`](src/main/scala/midas/core/Endpoints.scala) that translates the low-level timing tokens into higher-level transactions and vice versa through [a specialized `Widget`](src/main/scala/midas/widgets/NastiIO.scala).
+Thus, we introduce [`Bridge`](src/main/scala/midas/core/Bridges.scala) that translates the low-level timing tokens into higher-level transactions and vice versa through [a specialized `Widget`](src/main/scala/midas/widgets/NastiIO.scala).
 The intuition behind is the systems we are building are nicely divided into FPGA and software such that the communication between them are rare (e.g. through decoupled channels).

-#### Custom Endpoint Widget Implementation
+#### Custom Bridge Widget Implementation

-First, implement a custom endpoint widget by inheriting `midas.widget.EndpointWidget`.
-Also, declare `hPort` in `midas.widget.EndpointWidgetIO` with the type of the top-level I/O ports. `hPort`.
+First, implement a custom endpoint widget by inheriting `midas.widget.BridgeModule`.
+Also, declare `hPort` in `midas.widget.BridgeModuleIO` with the type of the top-level I/O ports. `hPort`.
 The top-level target design ports on which the endpoint operates are wrapped by `hPort` of type `HostPortIO` that has three following fields:

 * `fromHost`: ready/valid signals for tokens from the host side (toward the target design).
 * `toHost`: ready/valid signals for tokens toward the host side (from the target design).